BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 ## Compass: `compass`

-When you run this event, you can add or remove a compass destination for the player.
+When you run this action, you can add or remove a compass destination for the player.
 You may also directly set the player's compass destination as well.
 When a destination is added the player will be able to select a specified location as a target of his compass.
 To select the target the player must open his backpack and click on the compass icon.
 The first argument is `add`,`del` or `set`, and second one is the name of the target, as defined in the _compass_ section.